oylz/mtcnn/README.md

 # MTCNN C++ Implementation

-This is a C++ project to implement MTCNN, fork form https://github.com/OAID/mtcnn, only for tensorflow parallel runing.
+This is a C++ project to implement MTCNN, fork form https://github.com/OAID/mtcnn, I make it only running in  tensorflow, and  parallel runing.

 # Build